Ambarsariya connect

 Burrrrrrrrp! 🤓 Sorry!

 No matter how full we are, there is always some scope for desserts.
 The street vendor across the railway station was selling the Gajar ka halwa.
 I emptied my pockets for it.
 Trust me, I had to count coins and we all were emptied when we approached Lassi wallah.
 He granted us mercy by offering 35 ₹ lassi for 33 ₹ only.
 Thank you bhaiya.
 May you be blessed.
+The run for the money is good, sometimes.
+After several closed ATMs, we finally tracked down the working one.
+The best thing that we digested the chyme in our overfed bellies.

 Indian railways have a reputation of not being on time without ascribing any reason.
 It maintained its tradition by showing up one and a half hour late.
 We sank into our seats at Shan-e-Punjab Express.